YeastarCarol/Yeastar-S-Series-API-Guide-en/api_sample/calls/dial-an-external-number-in-an-ivr.md

 2. Send the keypress report to the application server when the dialed party's keypress triggers the relevant event.

-Note：need to dial from an extension with route permission to and the outbound dial pattern should be matched.\(新增\)
+Note：need to dial from an extension with route permission  and the outbound dial pattern should be matched.\(新增\)

 **Request method:** POST